home-assistant/home-assistant.io/source/_components/canary.markdown

 Once loaded, your front end will have the following components:

-* A camera image triggered by motion for each camera
+* A camera image triggered by motion for each camera.
-* An alarm control panel for each location
+* An alarm control panel for each location.
 * A sensor per camera that reports temperature.
 * A sensor per camera that reports humidity.
 * A sensor per camera that reports air quality.